beyg1/CodeXD/NextJS/NextAuth/notes.md

 then import sessionProvider in layout to wrap all of the html layout in <SessionProvider>

 ### 8. Playing with session in server component
-dont have to make header a client component make header a async function import auth from @auth
+remove sessionProvider from layout as it's a client-side session provider dont have to make header a client component make header a async function import auth from @auth